 Fundraising, like sales, is often about keeping it up and staying motivated after 10 “no’s” until there’s a single “yes”.

 Even when you get “no” as an answer when asking for donations, always thank your prospect for their time.
 Always seek to understand why they said “no”, and if appropriate, ask them for feedback about how you handled the meeting.
-Take that input on board and keep refining your ask.
+Take that input on board and keep refining your ask for donations.

 7. Be Interested

-Anyone who has ever succeeded in fundraising was able to build meaningful relationships.
+Anyone who has ever succeeded in their donation appeal requests and fundraising efforts was able to build meaningful relationships.
 And there are no building meaningful relationships without being interested in the other person.

 From your research, have a couple of questions ready.
 Perhaps ask your prospect about their career, their future plans, and projects, things they care about.
 Also, listen without interrupting and then ask questions that show you listened.